Virginia’s highest court upholds weapons ban at gun rally

 Herring argued Northam’s order would help prevent the kind of violence that erupted at a 2017 white nationalist rally in the city of Charlottesville.
 One woman was killed and more than 30 others were hurt when a white supremacist drove his car into a crowd.
 No one was wounded by gunfire at the rally.

-Virginia’s solicitor general, Toby Heytens, told Richmond Circuit Court Judge Joi Taylor on Thursday that law enforcement had identified “credible evidence” that armed out-of-state groups planned to come to Virginia with the possible intention of participating in a “violent insurrection.”
+Virginia’s solicitor general, Toby Heytens, told Judge Taylor on Thursday that law enforcement had identified “credible evidence” that armed out-of-state groups planned to come to Virginia with the possible intention of participating in a “violent insurrection.”

 The FBI has said the six men arrested — in Delaware, Georgia and Maryland — were linked to The Base, a collective of hardcore neo-Nazis that operates as a paramilitary organization.
 The Base has proclaimed war against minority communities within the United States and abroad, the FBI has said.
 Unlike other extremist groups, it’s not focused on promulgating propaganda; instead the group aims to bring together highly skilled members to train them for acts of violence.